 Class instruction in original composition.
 May be taken as a level I elective.
-Prerequisite (for non-Theory/Composition majors only): TH142.
-Offered every Spring.
+Prerequisite (for non-Theory/Composition majors only): TH142 or passing a placement test.
+Offered every Fall.

-TH241 Musicianship III (4 credits, 4.5 hours per week)
+TH241 Musicianship III

+(4 credits, 4.5 hours per week)

 A continuation of TH142 with an introduction to larger musical forms and counterpoint.
-Prerequisite: TH142.
+Prerequisite: TH142 or passing a placement test.
 Offered every semester.